PQC Migration Strategy: Why Post-Quantum Exposes Your Operational PKI Failure

 - Performance testing (CPU, memory, network impact)

-- Trust chain validation (are both signatures verified?)
+- Trust chain validation

-Identify compatibility issues:
+Identify compatibility issues early:

 - Legacy applications unable to parse hybrid certificates